5 surprising ways alcohol can hurt your sleep quality

 Alcohol affects how your body regulates sleep, not to mention the overall quality of your sleep, in a number of negative ways.
 These can range from waking up in the middle of the night to increased snoring to an increased impact on sleep disorders, and more.

 Alcohol is a muscle relaxant.
-Sleep relaxes muscles as well.
-This relaxation is normal, but when you add alcohol to the mix, your throat muscles can relax even more than usual.
+Sleep relaxes the muscles, too.
+Relaxation during sleep is normal, but when you add alcohol to the mix, your throat muscles can relax even more than usual.
 And if you’ve had a drink within four hours of bedtime, your likelihood of snoring and experiencing sleep apnea are much higher.

 A recent combined analysis of 21 sleep studies found that sleep apnea increases by 25% after consuming alcohol.
 What’s so bad about sleep apnea?
 For one, it completely changes your respiratory functions during sleep and can have some very serious consequences.